DrDab/LaunchTestRun/README.md

 3. To set the locations of the compilers, you can edit ``webapps/LaunchTestRun/settings.json``, which contains the paths that LaunchTestRun will look for the compilers in.

 # Using
-The LaunchTestRun server can be accessed by default from: ``http://127.0.0.1:8080/LaunchTestRun/listproblems.html/`` after it is configured with Tomcat in the previous sections.
+The LaunchTestRun server can be accessed by default from: ``http://127.0.0.1:8080/LaunchTestRun/index.html/`` after it is configured with Tomcat in the previous sections.
+A list of problems added can be accessed by default from: ``http://127.0.0.1:8080/LaunchTestRun/listproblems.html/``.